How to improve acoustics, depending

 Co-Working or Seminar Areas

-As in meeting rooms, customer traffic can cause walls to wear out quickly, along with issues related to poor sound absorption.
-To improve acoustics, it’s recommended to use acoustic wallcoverings and suspended panels above work tables, placing them close to users.
-In larger spaces, wall-mounted macoustic panels can also be used to treat sound more effectively.
+As in meeting rooms, when sound absorption is insufficient, acoustic problems can increase.
+To improve comfort, use acoustic wall coverings and suspend panels above worktables, positioned close to users.
+In larger spaces, add wall-mounted acoustic panels to treat sound more effectively.

 Education & Classrooms